MariaSarsa/2D-Ising-Model-Simulation/README.md

 ### Termalization time

 These plots show how energy and magnetization stabilize over iterations across different lattice sizes ($L$), starting from completely different behaviors depending on $beta$.
 It also shows the spin distribution in the material, where a blue pixel represents spin -1, while a white pixel represents spin +1.
 The spin configuration explains the microstate geometry that drives these macroscopic states.
-At high temperatures ($\beta < \beta_c$), thermal noise causes spins to flip randomly into a disorganized, 50/50 mix of spins.
-At the critical point ($\beta = \beta_c$), spins form clusters of all sizes, which lock into a solid block of uniform alignment at low temperatures ($\beta > \beta_c$).
+At high temperatures, thermal noise causes spins to flip randomly into a disorganized, 50/50 mix of spins.
+At the critical point, spins form clusters of all sizes, which lock into a solid block of uniform alignment at low temperatures.

 <table>
   <thead>